THE WASP WOMAN

 When it comes to THE WASP WOMAN, there is nothing but room for improvement of course, but the only point to making a remake this old with an audience population that's practically nil is, was the concept good enough in the first place?

 One year earlier in 1958, 20th Century Fox had a surprise hit with their creature feature, THE FLY.
 The movie was such a hit, that Fox chose to rush out a crappy sequel (Corporate Culture at Fox), RETURN OF THE FLY, released only six months later.
 At this point, of course, every low budget studio wanted their own insect-human monster movie.
-So up steps a very young, ambitiously Capitalist Roger Corman.
+Up steps a young, dashing, ambitiously Capitalist Roger Corman.

 So yeah, people turning into insects was a great concept, it just wasn't Corman's concept.
 Also, Corman didn't start out directing THE WASP WOMAN, Jack Hill did (find out what happened there in Roger Corman's book, How I Made A Hundred Movies In Hollywood And Never Lost A Dime.)